 - Buying hot peppers is more expensive than growing them

 I did some quick math on the cost of seeds vs buying peppers above and I have grown enough produce to know there can be some huge cost differences between the two.

 In order to control the flavor, pH and quality of your hot sauce you should have a consistent supplier who can provide peppers from the same source.
 Soil and climate control have a lot to do with flavor and establishing a relationship with a seller can also help with negotiated costs.

 Can’t I just buy pepper plants instead of seeds?

+In addition, hot pepper plants ready to be planted in the ground will be much more expensive than planting seeds.
 Grow and buy to see if either will offer an advantage to your sauce making experience.